 Special rules apply to owners of qualified shares in closely held companies.
 There are two ways to determine whether a company is considered a closely held company.
 One is based on the number of owners of the firm (main rule), while the other is regardless of the number of partners (special rule).
 A share is considered qualified if the shareholder or a relative is active to a significant degree so that his activity has a significant influence on the income generated by the company during the income year or any of the previous five income years.
 Qualified shares are taxable at two-thirds of the dividend and gain at 30% (or, in other words, by 20% of the dividend and gain) to the extent the dividend and gain fits within the calculated threshold amount.
-Any dividend that exceeds the threshold amount is taxed as income from employment, which can vary from 30% to 54%, up to a limit amount of approximately MSEK6,012 for dividends and approximately MSEK6,680 for capital gains.
+Any dividend that exceeds the threshold amount is taxed as income from employment, which can vary from 30% to 54%, up to a limit amount of MSEK6,390 for dividends and MSEK7,100 for capital gains.
 Capital gains and dividends exceeding the limit amount are subject to a fixed tax rate of 30%.
 If the company has a silent partner owning at least 30% of the shares, all dividends or gains are taxed at 25%, assuming the silent partner is not related to the active shareholder.

 Special rules apply to holdings in mutual fund investments.
 The tax is a yield tax and the tax rate amounts to 30%.
-The taxable base is 0.4% of the fair market value (FMV) as of 1 January 2020 (for income tax return 2021).
+The taxable base is 0.4% of the fair market value (FMV) as of 1 January 2021 (for income tax return 2022).
 The effective tax rate will therefore be 0.12%.

 Sweden has a special type of investment account (Investeringssparkonto, or ISK), which is available to private investors investing in listed stock or mutual funds.
 The investment account is taxed on a standardized basis, calculated as the value of the assets quarterly and transfers during the year of cash or investments.
 The taxable base is the government borrowing rate on 30 November of the prior year plus 1%, however, it can never be less than 1.25%.
-The government borrowing rate for income year 2021 (30 November 2020) is -0.10%.
-Since -0.10% + 1% is lower than 1.25%, the taxable base is consequently 1.25% of the asset value.
+The government borrowing rate for income year 2023 (30 November 2022) is 1.94 %.
+The taxable base is consequently 2.94 % of the asset value.
 Capital gains are not taxed and capital losses are not deductible for investments on this type of account.
 For nonresidents, tax treaties must be considered.